Showing posts with label airplanes. Show all posts

 We left the Airport around 10:30.

 We ate lunch at the Brass Lantern.
-Hubby ate a salad, and I ate 1/2 hamburger and some fries.
+Hubby had a salad, and I had half a hamburger and some fries.

-We rode to Walmart to get our tires rotated they were busy and said it would be a 3-hour wait.
+We rode to Walmart to get our tires rotated.
+They were busy and said there would be a 3-hour wait.

 Next, we stopped at the Dollar Tree for miscellaneous items.
 (Turkey bags and pans).